 Most people that live in Canada and particularly Ontario realize that they need a license to drive most types of motorized vehicles.
 Where confusion can set in is whether they also need insurance.
-One of the most favored recreational vehicles is ATVs.
+One of the most favored recreational vehicles is ATV.
 Drivers of these want to know what their insurance responsibilities are.

 Auto Insurance Coverage for ATVs